-🌟 Building Your Homeschool Portfolio — It’s Easier Than You Think!
+🌟 Keeping a Homeschool Portfolio in Florida— It’s Easier Than You Think!
+But read this in it’s entirety, it’s very important.

-Good news: it doesn’t have to be fancy or complicated!
+Good news: Ok now that everyone is with me, a Portfolio doesn’t have to be fancy or complicated!

 Here’s an easy checklist to help you stay organized, confident, and compliant — without the stress.